ThnhT4m/The-Smart-Garden/README.md

 # Usage

 - **Control Irrigation**: Adjust watering manually or set it to auto mode based on soil moisture levels.
-- **Monitor Temperature & Humidity**: View real-time data from the DHT11 sensor.
 - **Data Logging**: All readings are stored in the Realtime Database for easy access and tracking.

 ## License